You Can Sit with Us: 6 Mental Health Benefits of Being Kind

 We all know that being kind makes others feel good, but what if I were to tell you that it also has the potential to improve your mental health?
-While there’s debate around whether altruism is part of our biological heritage, decades of research points to the fact that being unselfish can have self-serving benefits.
+While there’s debate around whether altruism is part of our biological heritage, decades of research point to the fact that being unselfish can have self-serving benefits.

 Still, it’s not always easy to be kind.
-When you’re overwhelmed, stressed or emotionally drained, you might lack the energy to hold the door for the person behind you (or even notice that there’s a person behind you at all).
+When you’re overwhelmed, stressed, or emotionally drained, you might lack the energy to hold the door for the person behind you (or even notice that there’s a person behind you at all).
 Add the global pandemic–where strangers have become dangerous potential vectors of a spreading virus, and being kind can feel downright scary.

 What are the scientific benefits of kindness?

 The scientific benefits of kindness have been researched for decades, though most studies have been small and fraught with methodological challenges.
 For one, the mental health impact of being kind may differ based on your cultural background and experiences.
 But the good news is, there’s no real downside to being a kind person.